-North African and Balearic crossbills are the most genetically divergent among all Common Crossbill subspecies in the Western Palearctic according to a new study.
+North African (or Atlas Crossbill) and Balearic crossbills are the most genetically divergent among all Common (Red) Crossbill subspecies in the Western Palearctic according to a new study.
 This divergence is even greater than between the Common and Parrot crossbills.

 Parmi toutes les sous-espèces du Bec-croisé des sapins (Loxia curvirostra) dans le Paléarctique occidental, le Bec-croisé du Maghreb (ssp. poliogyna) et des îles Baléares (ssp. balearica) sont les plus différenciés génétiquement.
 Cette divergence génétique est encore plus grande que celle entre le Bec-croisé des sapins et le Bec-croisé perroquet (Loxia pytyopsittacus).

 The distinctiveness of the North African and some Mediterranean subspecies of the Common Crossbill (Loxia curvirostra) is already known from some old studies.
 For example, Bruno Massa concluded his article about the variations in Mediterranean crossbills published in 1987 by the following: “the process of speciation is advanced in the populations in Cyprus, Mallorca and North Africa, but less so in Calabria, Sicily and Corsica”.

 However, before the recent study of Parchman et al. (2018) reported here, there were no appropriate genetic studies that could have tested this phenotypic distinctiveness.
 The only exception is the study of Björklund et al. (2013) that showed that the Balearic subspecies (balearica) is also genetically different from the Iberian and North European subspecies.
 Unfortunately however, this study did not include samples from North Africa or from other Mediterranean islands.